Anacortes Skate Park Improvement Project

 Whether you help through monetary donations, volunteering your time, or spreading our mission through word-of-mouth, thank you.
 We couldn't accomplish our goals without the help of supporters like you.

-Our mission is to support the Anacortes community and youth by rebuilding and revamping the current 20-year-old, outdated Anacortes Skate Park.
-The community deserves a skate park that will decrease injuries, increase the fun, and is good for people of all skill levels!
-A quality, up to date skate park will also ensure that it will be better respected and maintained, and safe for all users.
+Our mission is to support the Anacortes community and youth by rebuilding and maintaining the Anacortes Skate Park.
+A quality, well maintained skate park ensures the park will be better respected and safe for all users.

 Skate parks are a positive outlet to instill strong values like work versus reward, determination, the importance of community, having fun, and can give many a sense of being and a healthy oulet to blow off steam which we all need.
 Skate parks in any community can be a gathering place and even a second home for families and people of all ages who love skateboarding and other action sports.
 Quality skate parks in communities serve as a place for skateboarding classes, events, community fundraisers, and a place to find a strong sense of community and friendship.